FrancisCrickInstitute/babs-template-rnaseq/pkgdown/index.md

 ## Introduction

 This site provides the documentation on the BABS bulk RNASeq pipeline.
-There are three somewhat distinct aspects to the documentation, and they'll be covered on this site:
+There are several somewhat distinct aspects to the documentation, and they'll be covered on this site:

+- [The nature of the 'spec' file](articles/spec.rmd) that determines the statistical analysis that will be carried out on the data.

 - How the github repository turns itself into the starting point for a new project (e.g. obviously we don't want all the meta